khalid-el-masnaoui/PHP-Notes/Tools/profiling/xdebug/README.md

 - **Inspecting Callers/Callees** : The **Function Details** view is focused on a single function; and displays all the calling functions and all the called functions, including the time information.

+- **Highlighting Hot Paths** : The loaded profiling result file is analyzed, and hot paths are highlighted directly in the source code.
+Highlighting can be turned off in the profiling result view.